AliDrgt/3D-castle-rescue-game/README.md

 ## Overview

-This project is a 3D game developed using OpenGL.
+This project is a 3D game developed using OpenGL and C++.
 The aim of the game is to control a knight, navigate through a castle, defeat a dragon, and rescue a princess.
 The game demonstrates the use of 3D graphics, object transformations, textures, lighting effects, and collision detection.

 ## Project Structure